Area-53-Robotics/53D-High-Stakes-Notebook/entries/mobile-clamp-1/build-troubleshoot.typ

   )
 )

 We did some more troubleshooting with the pneumatics to get our clamp working reliably.
-We decided to switch out the pistons back to single-action pistons so that we could conserve air for the climbing portion of our matches.
+We switched out the double-action pistons for single-action pistons so that we could conserve air for the climbing portion of our matches.
 Afterwards, we started designing the intake.

 == Delegation
 #delegation(
   recurring: [
-    - *Inventory*: Anders and Rory
+    - *Inventory*: Anders, Rory
-    - *Manufacturing*: Rory and Eric
+    - *Manufacturing*: Rory, Eric
     - *Oversight & Quality Control*: Jin
-    - *Initial Testing*: Jin, Anders, Eric, and Rory
+    - *Initial Testing*: Jin, Anders, Eric, Rory
-    - *Programming*:  Ishika and Ajibola
+    - *Programming*: Ishika, Ajibola
   ],
   today: [
     - Set up hard stop for the clamp: Rory and Eric
     - Troubleshoot the clamp: Ander, Eric, Rory
   ]
 )

 == Build Process
 #grid(
-  figure(
-    image("build/2024.08.24-1.jpg", width: 100pt),
-    caption: "x2 2x2x1  C-channel"
-  ),
+  columns: (2fr, 1fr, 2fr),
   [
     === Materials
     - Mesh